Convergent Hahn Series and Tropical Geometry of Higher Rank: Rank two tropical convexity

 for all $p,q\in M$ and $\lambda,\mu\in\TT_2\cup\{\bm\infty\}$.
-A rank two tropical cone is \emph{polyhedral} if it is finitely generated. \end{definition} The following is a rank two analogue of a result by Develin and Yu \cite[Proposition 2.1]{DevelinYu07}. \begin{proposition} Let $K$ be an ordinary cone in $\puiseux{\RR}{(t,u)^*}_{\geq 0}^d$.
+A rank two tropical cone is \emph{polyhedral} if it is finitely generated. \end{definition} The following is a rank two analogue of a result by Develin and Yu \cite[Proposition 2.1]{DevelinYu07}; see also \cite[Proposition~5.8]{ETC}. \begin{proposition} Let $K$ be an ordinary cone in $\hahnseries{\RR}{t,u}_{\geq 0}^d$.
 Then $\val_2(K)$ is a rank two tropical cone in $(\TT_2\cup\{\bm\infty\})^d$, and conversely each rank two tropical cone arises in this way.
 Furthermore, if $K$ is polyhedral then $\val_2(K)$ is also, and conversely each rank two tropical polyhedral cone is the image of a polyhedral cone in the valuation map. \end{proposition}

-\begin{proof} As $\val_2$ is a homomorphism of semirings if restricted to positive convergent Puiseux series it follows that $\val_2(K)$ is a rank two tropical cone.
+\begin{proof} As $\val_2$ is a homomorphism of semirings if restricted to positive Hahn series it follows that $\val_2(K)$ is a rank two tropical cone.
 Another consequence of this is that if $K$ is polyhedral then $\val_2(K)$ is also.